analogdevicesinc/ai8x-training/README.md

 ### Network Loader Configuration Language

 Network descriptions are written in YAML (see https://en.wikipedia.org/wiki/YAML).
-There are two sections in each file --- global statements and a sequence of layer descriptions.
+There are two sections in each file — global statements and a sequence of layer descriptions.

+#### Purpose of the YAML Network Description

+The network description must match the model that was used for training.
+In effect, the checkpoint file contains the trained weights, and the YAML file contains a description of the network structure.
+Additionally, the YAML file (sometimes also called “sidecar file”) describes which processors to use (`processors`) and which offsets to read and write data from (`in_offset` and `out_offset`).

+##### Data Memory Ping-Pong

+For simple networks with relatively small data dimensions, the easiest way to use the data offsets is by “ping-ponging” between offset 0 and half the memory (offset 0x4000).
+For example, the input is loaded at offset 0, and the first layer produces its output at offset 0x4000.
+The second layer reads from 0x4000 and writes to 0.
+Assuming the dimensions are small enough, this easy method avoids overwriting an input that has not yet been consumed by the accelerator.

 #### Global Configuration